juju/docs/src/en/getting-started-jaas.md

 </table>

-Adjust your model name, and choose a public cloud to deploy to.
+Adjust your model name and choose a public cloud to deploy to.
 Enter your cloud credentials.
 Scroll down and click Deploy.

 ![juju_jaas_choose_cloud](./media/juju_jaas_choose_cloud.png)

 Your model is now being deployed for you.
-Now let's wire up the command line so that we can see this model and operate against it.
+Now you can fire up the command line to see this model and operate against it.

 ## Accessing JAAS from the command line

-To use JAAS from the CLI requires that you install Juju on a local machine and connect that Juju install with your JAAS account.
+To use JAAS from the CLI requires that you install Juju and connect to your JAAS account.

 ## Install Juju